Neural Random Forest Imitation: Background and Notation

-A single decision tree is very fast and operates on high-dimensional data, however, tends to overfit the training data by constructing a deep tree which perfectly separates all training examples.
+A single decision tree is very fast and operates on high-dimensional data.
+However, it tends to overfit the training data by constructing a deep tree that separates perfectly all training examples.
 While having a very small training error, this easily results in a large test error.
 Random forests address this problem by learning an ensemble of $n_T$ decision trees.
 Each tree is trained with a random subset of training examples and features.
-The prediction $ \operatorname{RF}(x)$ for a random forest is calculated by averaging the predictions of all decision trees.
+The prediction $ \operatorname{RF}(x)$ of a random forest is calculated by averaging the predictions of all decision trees.